plumvillage/newsletter/src/en/articles/mick-mc-evoy--happy-farmers-change-the-world.md

 We know that modern agriculture, which feeds the world, unfortunately is an industrial system.
 There are many extra elements that are really unnecessary and not so good for our health or for Mother Earth.
 We are very concerned with the concept and application of interbeing as Thich Nhat Hanh teaches.
 We care for the ‘more than human being’ life that is here on the land.
 The soil is very alive, we try to have respect and reverence for the soil, as well as respect and reverence for the humans that are eating the food that we produce.
 That’s why we even go beyond organic.

-{% image "article/mick-mcevoy/Happy-Farm-Early-Day-e.jpg", "noFloat" %}
+{% image "article/mick-mcevoy/Happy-Farm-Early-Day-e.jpg", "noFloat", "Daniel Dermitzel" %}

 {% image "article/mick-mcevoy/TPDung-Planting-vegetable-crop.jpg", "noFloat" %}